 EITS will also conduct a detailed review of requested utilization for EITS services which agencies budget in NEBS through the EITS schedule.
 When budgeting for EITS services, an agency must project the needs for those services for the coming biennium and demonstrate that projections are based on historical trends and actual need.
-EITS will assist the agency with this if necessary.
+EITS will assist and review the agency's utilization projections as necessary.